ammarhakim/ammar-simjournal/je/je33/je33-buneman.rst

   Field energy for :math:`m_i/m_e = 25` case as a function of time.
 The growth period for this case is :math:`\tau = 1/\gamma
   \approx 5`.
 The instability saturates about :math:`t\omega_{pe} =
   70`, followed by a second growth phase and then saturation.
+See :doc:`es-buneman/n1 <n1-buneman>` for input file.

 The plot below shows the ion (top) and electron (bottom) distribution at :math:`t\omega_{pe} = 90`.
 At this point electrons are trapped in